Skip to content

 3. Content Discovery: Other users query relays to retrieve relevant events

-4. Interaction: Users can respond, creating new events in the network
+4. Network Interaction: Users can respond and interact, creating new events in the network

 Protocol Components